 Finally, from the Syarpu Lake, one needs to descend to Lochabang.
 This area is practicing organic farming and sustainable food programmes.
 From here, we take bus to Solabang.
 Buses from Solabang to Kathmandu are always available.

-Withholding unique Kham & native cultures, panoramic views of Himalayas, ancient villages, sacred caves, delightful lakes, magnificent waterfalls, jaljala pass, Maoist’s historical reviews, Yarshagumba and, region of an immense peace, The Guerrilla Trek proves as a great pleasure to return visitors and, all Nepal lovers.
+Withholding unique Kham & native cultures, panoramic views of Himalayas, ancient villages, sacred caves, delightful lakes, magnificent waterfalls, jaljala pass, Maoist’s historical reviews, Yarshagumba and, region of an immense peace, undoubtedly, The Guerrilla Trek proves as a great pleasure to return visitors and, all Nepal lovers.

 Day 01: Ktm - Pokhara to Beni

 Day 03: Dharapani - Takam to Moreni

 Day 04: Moreni to Jaljala (half day trek then rest)